 Because I grow marijuana indoors and outdoors in a region where aphids, thrips, spider mites, budworms, powdery mildew and botrytis (gray mold) are commonly found in the environment, I’ve fought many battles to protect my marijuana plants.

 No product, not even the ones growers should never use such as Avid and Eagle 20, will work all the time to stop all pests and pathogens.
-How you apply protectant products (such as time of day, particle size of spray or fog, parts per million concentration and pH of your foliar spray, and at what intervals you apply them) all affect how well the products work.
+How you apply these products (such as time of day, particle size of spray or fog, parts per million concentration and pH of your foliar spray, and at what intervals you apply them) affect how well products work.

-I’ve tested SNS against Azamax, Naturalyte, Safer, Safari 20SG, Captain Jack’s Deadbug Brew and many other products, and have seen the obvious superiority of the SNS products, not just in stopping pests and pathogens, but in ease of use, plant safety, and cost/benefit ratios.
+I’ve tested SNS against Azamax, Naturalyte, Safer, Safari 20SG, Captain Jack’s Deadbug Brew and other competing brands, and have seen the obvious superiority of the SNS products, not just in stopping pests and pathogens, but in ease of use, plant safety, and cost/benefit ratios.

 Now let’s take a brief look at some of several SNS products that deter and/or kill marijuana attackers:

-SNS-217 comes as a ready-to-use and a concentrate, and it’s targeted specifically to destroy spider mites.
-Whereas many spider mite interventions, including Azamax, require multiple applications and don’t always kill the born mites and their eggs, SNS-217 does kill both!!!
+SNS-217 comes as a ready-to-use and a concentrate targeted specifically to destroy spider mites.
+Whereas many spider mite interventions, including Azamax, require multiple applications and don’t always kill mites and their eggs, SNS-217 does kill both!!!
 It’s wickedly and wonderfully devious how SNS-217 uses natural ingredients to dehydrate and kill adult mites while coating their eggs so that they never hatch.
 This is a foliar spray you need to lay on heavy.
-You can also use it every couple of weeks until a couple weeks into bloom as a fixer or a preventive.
+You can use it frequently and safely, even in bloom phase, as a fixer or a preventive.

 SNS-244 is a potent fungicide that comes as a ready-to-use and a concentrate.
 It’s designed to kill fungi and mildew, and can be effective against powdery mildew and even gray mold.
 Not only does it stomp fungi and mold spores, it also strengthens your marijuana plants so they can better resist fungi and molds.

-Sierra Natural Science is one of the “good people” companies that serve the marijuana grower market.
-As we’ve noted in other articles, there are too many scammers in our industry.
-When we contact a manufacturer of a product or products sold in grow shops and ask for customer support, technical information, and solid proof that their products are properly made and perform well, and they ignore us, we suspect it’s because their products suck, and they don’t want anybody asking questions about them.
+Sierra Natural Science is one of few “good people” companies serving the marijuana grower market.
+As we’ve noted in other articles, there are way too many scammers in our industry.
+When we contact a manufacturer of a product or products sold in grow shops and ask for customer support, technical information, and solid proof their products are properly made and perform well, if they ignore us, we know it’s because their products suck, and they don’t want anybody asking questions about them.

 Some final notes on using SNS products:

-- You can use them for longer, and more safely, in bloom phase than you can use other marijuana control interventions.
+- You can use them for longer, and more safely, in bloom phase than you can use any other interventions.

 - Some SNS products can be used to spray down grow room equipment and other materials to eliminate pests, molds, and mildews.